Eye Care Specialties

 Cataract Surgery, Treatments & Premium IOLs

 A bladeless cataract surgery solution!
 Options for cataract surgery have been changing consistently over time.
 At Florida Eye, we have been offering premium intraocular lenses (IOLs) and refractive cataract procedures for years.
-Most recently, we also added the LenSx® Laser to our repertoire of choices.
-The LenSx® Laser is designed to make clean, geometrically pristine incisions on every plane of the anterior chamber.
+The LenSx® Laser is designed to make clean, geometrically pristine incisions on every plane of the anterior chamber, and, recent upgrades to the software have made it even more effective and possibly safer than ever before.

 As described on myalcon’s site, the LenSx® Laser is a complete anterior segment cataract workstation.
 The system’s patented variable numerical aperture design adjusts the beam profile to the specific target tissue and depth, increasing precision and efficiency at the corneal plane, capsular plane and lenticular plane.
 Read more about our use of this treatment option here!